kesslerjohn/kesslerjohn.github.io/_pages/about.md

 I am personally interested in a variety of topics in computer science and elsewhere.
 Some examples include:
 - Theory of programming languages
-- Automated Reasoning and Formal Verification : I am working on a [Haskell SAT-solver for First Order Logic](https://github.com/kesslerjohn/folley)
+- Automated Reasoning and Formal Verification: I am working on a [Haskell SAT-solver for First Order Logic](https://github.com/kesslerjohn/folley)
 - Natural Language Processing